thebrumby/HotWalletClaimer/README.md

 # Near Protocol: Herewallet Hot Auto-Claim Bot

 This Python script automates claiming HOT tokens from the HereWallet app, which operates on the NEAR Protocol.
 The app allows users to "mine" HOT tokens distributed on the NEAR blockchain.
 For maximum rewards, users must log in regularly to claim tokens.
 This script streamlines the process, ensuring you receive the most HOT tokens possible by automatically logging in and claiming tokens when the wallet reaches capacity.
 If a wallet isn't full, the script calculates the remaining time and waits before retrying, optimizing network efficiency and reducing your Gas Fees!

-By using SCREEN for unattended access, you can simultaneously manage multiple accounts.
+💡 TIP: You can claim on multiple HereWallet accounts using a single Telegram account, provided you use an individual session in SCREEN as described below.
+However, if you attempt to log into a single Telegram account more than 20 times in 24 hours via the One-Time Password (OTP) method, you will be blocked from doing so for one day due to flooding.

-The game can be found here: https://t.me/herewalletbot/app?startapp=3441967
+The HereWallet app/game can be found here: https://t.me/herewalletbot/app?startapp=3441967

 ## 🚀 How To Use (installation based on Ubuntu 20.04 and 22.04)